 Sno Cricket makes its foray into Fort McMurray’s robust recreational roster

-“Great first try!” says Zubair (Zak) Akthar, director of the Snyepers Cricket Club of Fort McMurray.
+“Great first try!” says Zubair (Zak) Akthar, a member of the Snyepers Cricket Club of Fort McMurray.

 “I don’t think cricket has ever been played outdoors, on ice, under lights at night,” says Akthar.
 Especially not at a nippy -25C.

 This is a game – invented in Great Britain and exported to its colonies – typically played on a balmy summer’s day on a grass pitch with players dressed in shirtsleeves and track pants.
 But the folks in Fort McMurray seemed to have embraced the idea of bundling up for the frosty version and come out to cheer the teams – Sno-Motion, Cool Running and Numb Nuts.

 It’s no easy feat trying to wield a 2.5-pound willow wood cricket bat with a ball coming at you at 65 mph (100 mph in the international league).
 For the record, my tryout ball is moving at a lazier pace of 25 mph.
 Though it feels somewhat like baseball, there are different rules and lingo.
 When I’m at bat, I’m the batsman.
 When I’m the pitcher, I’m called the bowler, and this is a whole new experience in throwing.
 It’s kind of like a propelling yourself upper body into a half cartwheel but trying to keep your elbow strait at the same time.